 Notes: 1.
 The particulate emission rate limit for 40CFR63 Subpart UUUUU Low Emitting EGU status is 0.015 lb/mmBtu.
-(One half the permissable limit of 0.030 lb/mmBtu) 2.
-Oxygen and carbon dioxide is measured via integrated bag sampling at the point of particulate sampling.
-3. Flue gas moisture is determined by USEPA Method 4 in conjunction with USEPA Method 5 4.
-Flue gas temperature is the average temperature at the point of particulate sampling.
+(One half the permissable limit of 0.030 lb/mmBtu)

+2. Oxygen and carbon dioxide is measured via integrated bag sampling at the point of particulate sampling.

+Oxygen and carbon blocke to measured via megated bag samping at the point of pantodia Flue gas moisture is determined by USEPA Method 4 in conjunction with USEPA Method 5 Flue gas temperature is the average temperature at the point of particulate sampling.